 Choose Suppliers Carefully

 Before finalizing your supplier, try to find out the ones offering greener products and science equipment.
-Suppliers who provide sustainable practices, recyclable packaging and eco-friendly equipments must be preferred.
+Suppliers who provide sustainable practices, recyclable packaging and eco-friendly equipment must be preferred.

 Search for Environmental-friendly Alternatives